TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 TcamPropertyBase
 ################

-.. py:class:: TcamPropertyBase

 Base class for all properties.
 Can be cast into different derived classes.
-   Check the property type via :c:func:`tcam_property_base_get_property_type` to ensure the correct cast will be used.
+Check the property type via :ref:`tcam_property_base_get_property_type` to ensure the correct cast will be used.

 Python users will have to do nothing.

-   Retrieval of properties is done by calling :c:func:`tcam_property_provider_get_tcam_property`.
+Retrieval of properties is done by calling :ref:`tcam_property_provider_get_tcam_property`.